NSHipster/articles/2014-02-24-namespacing.md

 > Why the hell is everything `NS`-whatever?

-You'll hear that within the first minute of introducing someone to Objective-C for the first time.
-Guaranteed.
+You'll hear that within the first minute of introducing someone to Objective-C. Guaranteed.

 Like a parent faced with the task of explaining the concept of death or the non-existence of Santa, you do your best to be forthcoming with facts, so that they might arrive at a conclusion themselves.